AnnaManrodt/purr-mate/README.md

 - Styling

 Team Wins:
-- We worked cohesively and supported each member when needed.
+- Worked cohesively and supported each member when needed.
-- We pushed our selves, but knew when to pivot and adjust.
+- Pushed each other as far as skill, but knew when to pivot and adjust.
-- We learned a foundational skill of collaborating on a project.
+- Learned the foundational skill of collaborating on a project.
 - Successfully completed the project.
 - We were successful in communicating.
-- We made sure to spend enough time planing and going over each day's deliverables.
+- Invested ample time in planning and going over each day's objectives/deliverables.

 ## Tech Stack
 The following technology was used to create our project: